siadat/lash/README.md

 * Replace `M-f` with anything you prefer.
 I suggest `M-p`.

 ### Usage
-Press `M-f` to start the window finder.
+* Press `M-f` to start the window finder.
 Press CTRL-c to close.
 You could also run `f.sh` from a normal shell.

-Once fmux is open, you can press ` (backquote) to rename a window.
+* Once fmux is open, you can press ` (backquote) to rename a window, or : (colon) to create a new window.

 Tested with Bash 4.2.37, GNU Sed 4.2.1 and GNU Grep 2.5.1.